Feyenoord: Falling out of contention

 In 1978, the club divided their professional and amateur sides to form two separate teams, Feyenoord Rotterdam for professionals and SC Feyenoord for amateurs.

 Feyenoord won their fifth Dutch Cup in 1980 by beating Ajax 3–1 in the final.

 In 1984, Feyenoord had another bright season, winning the double for the third time in their history.
 Key players in the squad from this period included Johan Cruyff, Ruud Gullit and Peter Houtman (who later became the Feyenoord stadium announcer).
 Cruyff reacted to Ajax's decision not to offer him a new contract at the start of the season and signed for archrivals Feyenoord instead.
 Cruyff's move to Rotterdam was criticised and increased Ajax's motivation to beat Feyenoord.
-In the Olympic Stadium of Amsterdam Feyenoord suffered one of their most heavy defeats ever: 8–2.
-However, Feyenoord later defeated Ajax in Rotterdam 4–1 and Ajax were subsequently beaten a second time in the Dutch Cup.
+In the Olympic Stadium of Amsterdam, Feyenoord suffered one of their most heavy defeats ever: 8–2.
+However, Feyenoord later defeated Ajax 4–1 in Rotterdam, and Ajax were subsequently beaten a second time in the Dutch Cup.
 Feyenoord proceeded to win a league and cup double by beating Fortuna Sittard in the cup final.

 After the successful season, Feyenoord experienced a lean period and were unable to finish the season in a higher position than third.
 In the 1989–90 season, the club struggled to remain in the Eredivisie, but eventually managed to avoid relegation.
 The club had financial problems, and as a result, the staff was not able to recover and their main sponsor, HCS went bankrupt.